 Follow up on relevant reports (eg NORC data accuracy study);

-Reporting on progress on all aspects of WHOIS (policy development, compliance, and advances in the protocol / liaison with SSAC and IETF;
+Reporting on progress on all aspects of WHOIS (policy development, compliance, and advances in the protocol / liaison with SSAC and IETF);

-Monitoring effectiveness of senior staff performance and the extent to which the Compliance function is effective within the current structure, and take appropriate action to remedy any gaps.
+Monitoring effectiveness of senior staff performance and the extent to which the Compliance function is effective, and take appropriate action to remedy any gaps (see Recommendation X for more detail on compliance).

 Advancement of the WHOIS strategic priority objectives should be a major factor in staff incentivization programs for ICANN staff participating in the committee, including the CEO.